Obinna Eze

-Obinna Eze (born June 12, 1998) is a Nigerian professional American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
+Obinna Eze (born June 12, 1998) is a Nigerian professional American football offensive tackle for the Cleveland Browns of the National Football League (NFL).
 He played college football for the Memphis Tigers and TCU Horned Frogs.

 Early life

 Eze migrated to the United States in 2015.
 Initially a basketball player, he did not start playing football until arriving in the US.

 College career

 Eze was a highly-ranked OT recruit, and received scholarship offers from many SEC schools.
 He eventually committed to Memphis prior to his senior year of high school.